 10. Don’t give up!

 The first months of your (full-time) freelance writing career are hard work.
 You will send hundreds of cold emails, get almost no respond and the clients you do land won’t pay enough for you to pay your bills.
 It’s frustrating!
 I know!
 But please don’t give up.
-If you are in need of some advice or support, join Facebook groups where you can meet freelance writers.
-Kelly gives an extensive list of Facebook groups for freelance writers on The Write Life.
+In a year, you will look back on your early days and smile because of how you’ve come!

 Thank you!
 Go to your inbox to confirm your subscription.
 Then you'll receive a link to download your ebook.
 No mail in your inbox?
 Check your spam box!